nyawanga/price_tracker/README.md

   - `python run.py`  to run all existing working crawlers
   - `python run.py --crawlers jumia --crawlers carrefour` to run only these two crawlers

+## Buld docker image

+- For the scraper use these commands:
+  - using only dokcer file `docker build -t price_tracker . -f Dockerfile.scraper`
+  - using docker compose `docker build -t price_tracker . -f Dockerfile.scraper`

+- To run the scrapper from docker run it with the commands:
+  - `docker run --rm -v datasets:/datasets price_tracker /bin/bash -c "python run.py"`

 ## TO DO

 - Dockerize the app